MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

  The Power BI app for Windows is now aligned with the overall Power BI migration to Microsoft Edge WebView2, delivering faster performance and a better browsing experience all around.

 To support WebView2, the minimum OS required by the Power BI Windows app has changed to Windows 10 version 17763 (this doesn't apply to Microsoft Surface Hub).
-App upgrades will not be available for Windows devices running on earlier versions.
+App upgrades won't be available for Windows devices running on earlier versions.

 ## July 2022